News

 The overall score is an average of these four scores, rounded to the nearest half-band.
 The bands reflect your general English proficiency:

-• Band 9 (Expert user) - You have full command of the language with no difficulty in understanding or communication.
+• Band 9 (Expert user) - You have full command of the language and are able to understand and communicate easily.

-• Band 8 (Very good user) - You are fluent and make only occasional errors.
+• Band 8 Excellent user) - You are fluent and make only occasional errors.

-• Band 7 (Good user) - You have operational command of the language, though with some errors and misunderstandings.
+• Band 7 (Good user) - You have operational command of the language, though there are some errors and misunderstandings.

 • Band 6 (Competent user) - You can communicate effectively but with noticeable errors and limited vocabulary in complex situations.